 Rejection from my finite god plus the absolutely insane work ethic he’d given me led to bad things.
 Maybe it was the stress.
 Maybe it was because I’d never really been taught how to take care of myself.
 Whatever the cause, I ended up with diabetes and other health issues, and nearly flunked out.

 I was not okay.
 Sleep was useless.
 I couldn’t remember anything.
 My grades slipped, and I lost all my scholarships.

 Weeping, I begged my father to let me come home.
 He laughed.

-Again.
-He laughed.
+I’ll say that again: He laughed.
 My father told me I could “turn tears on and off like a water faucet,” and told me I could not come home.